 Target Performance Measure How do we get there?
 Method of Monitoring Collection & Analysis Process The frequency of drought incidents should be minimised Water resource management should be planned such that Stage 4 Severe Water Shortage and Stage 5 Critical Water Shortage should never be reached. (ref.
-Annex C of this Water Resource Strategy) Implementation of 30 year WRMP The WRMP should be reviewed at least every five years, or earlier if triggered by such a water shortage situation.
-Such an event should result in actions that avoid Stage 3 within the following ten year period (unless an exceptional Weekly review by Management Team, Quarterly review by Board of Directors Water Supply Statistics Reservoir Levels If drought occurs there should be minimal impact to business The occurrence of Stage 3, whereby a formal 'Notice Limiting the Use of Water' is issued, should not be more than once in ten years. (ref.
-Annex C of this Water similar unforeseeable event occurs).
+Annex C of this Implementation of 30 year WRMP The WRMP should be reviewed at least every five years, or earlier if triggered by such a water shortage situation.
+Such an event should result in actions that avoid Stage 3 within Weekly review by Management Team, Quarterly review by Board of Directors Water Supply Statistics Reservoir Levels